huazzers/desma126/docs/5-game-play-level-design.md

 ## Some course reminders

-- Ball game research for Project 2 is due next Tuesday.
-- Reading Response 2 is due next Thursday.
+- Ball game research for Project 2 and Reading Response 2 are due Thursday.